lizadams/CMAQ-WS-old/content/3-DESID/a-edit-desid-namelist/index.en.md

 gedit  CMAQ_Control_DESID_RED_EGU_POINT_NY.nml &
 ```

-Modify the following section, note the CMAQ_MASKS file is defined in the DESID Run script.
+Modify the following section to use the NY region that is specified in the CMAQ_MASKS file, note the CMAQ_MASKS file is defined in the DESID Run script.

 ```csh
 &Desid_RegionDef